NetAppEMEA/hackathon-vol2/TRELLO-internal.md

 Trident lives at [NetApp Github](https://github.com/NetApp/trident).
 The documentation can ben found here: https://netapp-trident.readthedocs.io/en/stable-v18.01/index.html.

-1. Install and configure Trident nDVP software on your container host.
+1. Install and configure Trident software on your container host.
 Attention:
  - SolidFire connection details are in the Slack pinned post found on the #general channel
  - Configure the `TenantName` to be your container hostname (shortname as shown on the SSH prompt)